Education in Kolkata: Universities

 Kolkata has twenty public universities or autonomous institutions that award their own degrees or diplomas.
 The following list contains the names of the degree or diploma awarding institutions that have their main campuses in or around Kolkata:

 Engineering colleges

 Three of India's oldest engineering institutions are located in Kolkata namely IIEST, Shibpur, Marine Engineering and Research Institute and Jadavpur University.
 The University of Calcutta and Jadavpur University have been declared as "university with potential for excellence (UPE)" by the University Grants Commission.
 Self-aided engineering colleges started to function in the late 1990s.
 All self-aided engineering colleges of the city are affiliated to the West Bengal University of Technology.
 Some engineering colleges are funded by the World Bank under the "Technical Education Quality Improvement Program".
 The University of Calcutta, Aliah University and Techno India University also offer engineering courses.
 The Indian Institute of Technology Kharagpur, the Birla Institute of Technology, and Jnan Chandra Ghosh Polytechnic also offer technology and related courses in their city based campuses.

+Vocational Schools

+The Department of Technical Education and Skill Development, Govt of West Bengal leads in providing vocational training. other institutes like JIS University, IHM Kolkata, ISHM provide courses.

-Medical and dental colleges
+Medical and Dental colleges

 All colleges are affiliated with the West Bengal University of Health Sciences, Kolkata.